-The presentation will focus on the newest trends in monitoring, testing and measuring tools, essential for the maintenance of any station.
+Eddy focused on some of the new trends in monitoring, testing and measuring tools, essential for the maintenance of any station.

-FCC and iBiquity compliance masks – for radio as well.
+FCC and iBiquity compliance masks – there was something for everyone.

 In this day and age, with less technical support staff and shrinking budgets, everyone is looking for smaller, lighter, more versatile and easy to use devices that are affordable.

 This testing tools update will guide you through the newest ideas and solutions from several innovative manufacturers.

 This was an opportunity to get up to speed in monitoring, testing and measuring!